BabbleSim/BabbleSim.github.io/arch_hw_models.md

 #### Special HW models
 In each of these device HW models there is two special ones which do not represent real HW and have a special role:

-* bstest_ticker: It provides a HW timer dedicated for the bs_tests (TODO link missing) mechanism.
+* bstest_ticker: It provides a HW timer dedicated for the [bs_tests](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#bs-tests) mechanism.
 This timer can/is used by bs_tests based tests to either schedule execution of a test function at some given points in time and/or at periodic intervals.
 * fake_timer: it provides a HW timer used to enable SW doing busy waits (thru Zephyr's k_busy_wait() API or equivalent).
-See Architecture of *_bsim devices/Busywaits (TODO link to Zephyr doc pending) for more info.
+See [Zephyr's POSIX architecture Busywaits](https://docs.zephyrproject.org/latest/boards/posix/doc/arch_soc.html#busy-waits) for more info.

 #### Use of BabbleSim (which of its components are used for what)
 Radio hardware models use the corresponding [BabbleSim physical layer simulation](https://babblesim.github.io/) to simulate it.
 The physical layer simulates the shared medium between devices, includes propagation and interference effects, and coordinates the simulated time with other simulated devices.